Temple Sinai (Oakland, California): Broude era: 1966–1989

 In 1966, the congregation hired Samuel Broude as rabbi.
 A graduate of the University of Chicago, in the late 1940s he had worked in Pasadena at a Reconstructionist synagogue, as a part-time cantor and Hebrew teacher, and then in the early 1950s as cantor of Reform University Synagogue of Los Angeles.
 After completing his rabbinic training, he became associate rabbi at Congregation Ansche Chesed in Cleveland, where he served under Rabbi Arthur Lelyveld for six years before coming to Temple Sinai.

 Like Temple Sinai's previous rabbis, Broude passionately supported liberal causes, opposing U.S. involvement in the Vietnam War, and taking part in marches during the Civil Rights Movement.
 Although he was a Reform rabbi, he had gone to an Orthodox yeshiva as a boy, and religiously he was in many ways more traditional than his predecessors.
 He re-introduced ritual into the synagogue, but more contentiously opposed intermarriage.
 His immediate predecessor, Stern, had officiated at intermarriages "under certain conditions".
 Broude initially did so as well, under "extenuating circumstances" (e.g. if the bride were pregnant).
 His position later hardened, and he refused to perform such marriages under any circumstances.
 He even refused to allow other rabbis who would be willing to do so officiate at intermarriages at Temple Sinai.
 The issue eventually came to a congregational vote in 1972, which supported Broude, although the debate was never completely settled.

 Broude was, however, not opposed to all religious innovations.
 Under his leadership, Temple Sinai began holding monthly fine arts performances as part of the Friday night service, in place of the usual sermon.
 In December 1970, the Temple's fine arts committee commissioned an original dance work from Anna Halprin and her multi-racial dance troupe.
 For the next two months Broude met weekly with Halprin, educating her regarding the Friday night prayers.
 The completed work, titled Kadosh, included a candlelight vigil, and dancers tearing their clothes and shouting questions at Broude that reframed the classic question about God and The Holocaust in terms of the Vietnam War: "How can there be a God if He allows all the suffering of the Vietnam War to continue?"
 The performance engendered passionate responses from the congregation; according to Broude "I don't know if anyone was neutral.
 Half thought it was fantastic, half thought it was terrible!"

 Broude also argued that the congregation should remain in downtown Oakland, and in 1975, convinced them to stay.
 He retired in 1989, the year the buildings survived the Loma Prieta earthquake.
 After his retirement from Temple Sinai he remained active, filling in at synagogues mostly in the Bay Area, and teaching.
 He also wrote an autobiography, and a one-man show based on it called "Listening for the Voice", which he performed at a number of East Bay synagogues, including, in 2009, at Temple Sinai.

-Rabbi Broude died on January 24, 2020, at the age of 95, three days after suffering a stroke at his wife, Judith's, funeral.
+Rabbi Broude died on January 24, 2020, at the age of 95, three days after suffering a stroke at his wife funeral.